-During an interview, you may encounter these three main types of questions:
+During an interview, you may encounter these four main types of questions:

-Use the resource below to familiarize yourself with common interview questions and learn how to prepare!
+Use the resource below to familiarize yourself with common interview questions and prepare how to respond.

 Traditional Interview Questions

-Traditional interview questions focus on general information that you can answer directly.
+Traditional interview questions focus on getting to know you and your background.
 Some will be based on your application materials, so know your resume thoroughly in order to answer eﬀectively.
 Use examples to illustrate your points and give the interviewer a sense of who you are as a person and potential employee.
-Common interview questions include:

 - Tell me about yourself.